You still haven’t started using Facebook analytics? You started, but you haven’t unlocked its full potential?

 - Earnings from monetization tools

-Socialinsider is one of those Facebook analytics tools that offers you a complete picture of your social media efforts.
+Socialinsider is a Facebook analytics tool that offers you a complete picture of your social media efforts.

 With Socialinsider, you can measure the performance of your Facebook account and track all the meaningful metrics, like engagement rate, reach, impressions, followers’ growth, posts evolution, demographics, and much more.